The Ashland County-City Medical Reserve Corps Unit 1181

 Our Two-Fold Mission Statement is: We prepare to assist pre-identified Ashland County agencies in the deployment of critical resources in the event of a local emergency.
 In times of non-emergency, we promote the health education objectives of the U.S. Surgeon General and provide depth to fulfilling the strategic goals of the Ashland County-City Health Department.

-The ACCMRC Vision Statement is: The vision of the ACCMRC is to enlist citizen volunteers to assist in the establishment of an organized pool of resources capable of being deployed to support the Ashland County Office of Homeland Security and Emergency Management Agency (ACOHSEMA), Ashland County Chapter American Red Cross (ACARC), Samaritan Regional Health System (SRHS), Ashland County Mental Health and Recovery Board (ACMHRB), Salvation Army of Ashland, Ohio (SAAO), and the Ashland County-City Health Department (ACCHD) in the event of a major emergency.
+The ACMRC Vision Statement is: The vision of the ACMRC is to enlist citizen volunteers to assist in the establishment of an organized pool of resources capable of being deployed to support the Ashland County Office of Homeland Security and Emergency Management Agency (ACOHSEMA), Ashland County Chapter American Red Cross (ACARC), Samaritan Regional Health System (SRHS), Ashland County Mental Health and Recovery Board (ACMHRB), Salvation Army of Ashland, Ohio (SAAO), and the Ashland County-City Health Department (ACHD) in the event of a major emergency.

 Recognizing that we are part of a national community of shared vision, our vision is to provide medical assistance, support and service whenever called upon to do so.
 We recognize in the larger vision that in the event of a wide scale public health emergency, there simply would not be enough public health staff to meet needs.
 While many people are willing to help out in an emergency; it is very difficult to quickly verify and organize volunteers in the midst of an event.
 Pre-identifying volunteers, pre-training, and verifying credentials before an emergency provides a pool of available trained volunteers